makyo/writing/posts/writing/_posts/2017-04-01-lessons-from-arcana.md

 Death | 3 submissions
 Temperance | 2 submissions
 Devil | 2 submissions
-The Tower | 1 submission
+The Tower | 2 submissions
 The Star | 2 submissions
 The Moon | *invite --- complete*
 The Sun | *invite --- complete*